 Native Americans

-Delve into Lane County's cultural history starting with our area's Indigenous people.
+Delve into this Oregon's cultural history starting with the area's Indigenous people.
 In the early 1800s, the Kalapuya peoples had a population around 15,000 — the largest Native American group in the Willamette Valley.
 Visit the Whilamut Natural Area in Alton Baker Park and find the "Talking Stones" which connect Kalapuya language with natural sites.
 Dorris Ranch in Springfield offers a "living history" program showcasing a modern day replica of a Native American plank house alongside a replica trapper's / pioneer's log cabin.

 Next, head to the Oregon Coast and walk Amanda's Trail.
 This approximately six-mile trail memorializes the forced footsteps of a Coos woman driven from her home in 1864 along with other tribal people on a march to reservation land.